pycom/pycom-documentation/chapter/gettingstarted/programming/examples.md

 ### Functions

 Functions are blocks of code that are referred to by name.
-Data can be passed into it to be operated on (i.e., the parameters) and can optionally return data (the return value).
+Data can be passed into it to be operated on (i.e. the parameters) and can optionally return data (the return value).
 All data that is passed to a function is explicitly passed.

 The function below takes two numbers and adds them together, outputting the result.